liskovaf/COCONUT/README.md

 # Feature interrelation profiling
-The aim of this work was to adapt the feature interrelation profiling methodology for application on natural products (COCONUT dataset) and commercially available compounds(ZINC dataset), to quantitatively describe their substructure interrelation differences and use these differences to estimate the NP-likeness of chemical structure.
+The feature interrelation profiling (FIP) methodology was used to examine databases of natural products and commercially available compounds.
+The COCONUT database of NPs was selected for this analysis and the ZINC database was used to compile a reference dataset of commercially available compounds.
+The first step involved preprocessing of the COCONUT dataset and sampling similar structures among commercially available compounds from the ZINC database.
+The selected commercially available compounds were subsequently compared with NPs.
+The ECFPs and ECFP-like fragments were computed for the compounds.
+Finally, the FIP methodology was applied to the data to quantitatively determine the differences in feature combinations between NPs and generic commercially available compounds.

 # Step by step
 ## 01_11_2021